iamrare/-test-version-pr-actions/README.md

+## test-version-pr-actions
-## GitHub Actions workflow to create PR if branch name starts with version
+GitHub Actions workflow to create PR if branch name starts with version